by Scott Herson-Hord, on Jul 1, 2022 7:45:00 AM

 There are several steps that employers can take to prepare for how to handle the state's new state paid leave.
 As of now, aside from payroll adjustments mentioned above, companies need to educate employees about Oregon's Paid Leave program.

-The easiest way to handle the education by making the Paid Leave Oregon notice available to employees along side or via an updated Oregon Labor Law Poster.
+The easiest way to handle the education is by making the Paid Leave Oregon notice available to employees along side or via an updated Oregon Labor Law Poster.
 Staying up-to-date with education and posting requirements with a labor law posting compliance solution subscription that covers both onsite and remote employees is an effective way to manage labor law changes like this moving forward.

 Although the Oregon Paid Leave payments to employees are handled by the state, employers still need to managing paid leave by following a documented process to stay compliant with all of Oregon's sick time laws.
 Rather than leveraging a manual process to document, administer, and manage sick time and leave, companies often turn to time and attendance software in combination with absence and leave management compliance functionality.